xiix0/scam/README.md

-You will reach the highest possible point in your business or profession.
+You are the only person to ever get this message.